 When a student receives a grade of C+ or below in any course taken in the student's major field of study or in any course included in the student's plan of study for the doctoral degree, the Doctoral Program Chair to decide on whether to dismiss the student from the program or place the student on academic probation.
 If placed on academic probation, the student must retake and pass the class with a grade of B- or better the next time that the class is offered.
 If there is an instance where the student cannot take that course again while in the program, then the student's Supervisory Committee must meet with the student and review a new "Plan of Study" that provides a suitable substitute course.
 If the course is a required course, the student must take it again.
 The student will be taken off academic probation when they pass the class with a grade of B- or higher.
-Courses that are not retaken and passed with a grade of B- or better in all graduate courses taken to have those hours applied to their plan of study.
+Courses that are not retaken and passed with a grade of B- or higher will not be applied to the Plan of Study.
+In the SCCJ, doctoral students must receive a B- or better in all graduate courses taken to have those hours applied to their plan of study.
 If a student receives a second grade of C+ or below they will be dismissed from the SCCJ Doctoral Program.